Regional Hazard Mitigation Plan

 Bullitt, Clark, Floyd, Henry, Oldham, Shelby, Spencer, and Trimble County and their respective cities are part of the Regional Hazard Mitigation Plan.
 Adopting the Regional Hazard Mitigation Plan makes our cities and counties eligible to apply for FEMA’s Hazard Mitigation Assistance (HMA) grant programs.

-KIPDA will be including the 2020 KIPDA Climate Change Report within the 2021 KIPDA Hazard Mitigation update.
-You can access the reports for KIPDA’s Kentucky counties (Bullitt, Henry, Oldham, Shelby, Spencer, and Trimble) and Indiana counties (Clark and Floyd) below:
+Access 2020 climate change reports for KIPDA’s Kentucky counties (Bullitt, Henry, Oldham, Shelby, Spencer, and Trimble) and Indiana counties (Clark and Floyd) below:

-If you have questions about the Regional Hazard Mitigation Plan, please reach out to Hayden Kandul at email@example.com.
+If you have questions about the Regional Hazard Mitigation Plan, please reach out to Ryan Lloyd at firstname.lastname@example.org.